jamierpond/madea.blog/yapi/why-another-client.md

 * Files are the source of truth.
 * Git-friendly and offline.
 * A principled response to Postman’s cloud model.
-* Excellent ergonomics for manual exploration.
+* Pretty good CLI tool!

 **Limitations**
-* Still human-centric.
+* Still too human-centric.
-* Workflows rely on embedded scripting.
-* Errors and output are optimized for reading, not parsing.
-* Agents can generate files but struggle to repair them.

 **Why this matters now**
 Bruno proves that “files over GUIs” was the right move.
 But it still assumes a